jonathan-norris/jonathan-norris.github.io/about.md

 <div id="mpnorms" style="display: none; text-align: justify; line-height: 1.2" ><small>
 In this paper, we examine how pre-birth gender norms shape women's labor market trajectories and occupational choices around motherhood in the United Kingdom.
 Using data from the British Household Panel Survey, we first quantify the impact of gender norms on earnings and labor supply post-childbirth.
 Our results show that traditional mothers experience a 18-percentage-point (pp) higher motherhood penalty in earnings and a 20-pp higher motherhood penalty in hours worked compared to egalitarian mothers.
 Second, we investigate the role of pre-birth comparative advantage within couples, finding that this mechanism applies only to egalitarian parents.
 Third, we examine the interaction between occupational characteristics, including their degree of family-friendliness, and pre-birth gender norms.
 We find that accounting for occupational sorting significantly reduces the average earnings penalty for both traditional and egalitarian mothers, driven entirely by hours worked for traditional mothers.
-In addition, we show that occupational sorting explains 80% of the short-run earnings penalty gap between traditional and egalitarian mothers and eliminates the difference in hours worked penalties entirely.
+In addition, we show that occupational sorting explains 80% of the short-run earnings penalty gap between traditional and egalitarian mothers anPerceptions that women have an absolute advantage in child-rearing can pressure mothers out of work.
+Guided by a simple model, we use a survey experiment to equalize earnings potential across gender, finding that women are perceived to hold an absolute advantage in child-rearing.
+We show that these beliefs have intergenerational roots, predict women’s labor supply, and are explained by expectations that mothers will spend more productive time with children than fathers.
+Our findings add to the motherhood penalty literature by providing novel evidenced eliminates the difference in hours worked penalties entirely.
 Thus, traditional women seem to sort pre-birth into occupations that facilitate a larger reduction in hours worked post-motherhood, which in turn have a substantial impact on their earnings trajectory.
 </small><br><br/></div>